-The program is only available for Windows PCs by anonymous FTP from
+The program is only available for Windows PCs from

 To download the file, right click on the link above and choose "Save Target As".
 Save the file to your desktop or to a folder on your computer.
 Then run the file to install the program and to add an entry to your Start Programs menu.
 Once installed you can delete the downloaded file.

 The signal is divided into overlapping frames of about 30ms, where each frame represents one vertical line of pixels.
 Time advances by about 1ms per horizontal pixel.
 Each frame is Hamming-windowed and a spectrum is computed using a discrete fourier transform.
 The relative preponderance of red, green and blue used to represent the frame is calculated from the relative energy in the low, mid and high frequency regions of the spectrum.
 The amplitude of the signal in each window is logarithmically compressed to generate a measure of loudness: this is used to modulate the brightness and saturation of the colour.
 The log amplitude spectrum is input to a further fourier analysis to derive the cepstrum, from which an estimate of fundamental frequency is found by determining the delay of the first rahmonic.
 The autocorrelation of the window is computed and the size of the autocorrelation peak is used to provide an estimate of periodicity.
 The fundamental frequency value and the periodicity measure are used to modulate the intensity of the presented colour in the vertical dimension.